flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 Throughout its lifetime, the joined computing power of 15 million PS3 users worldwide assisted Folding&#64;home with their research towards curing Alzheimer's disease [@operating_system-protein_retirement].
 In the end, Folding&#64;home and Sony retired the app in 2012 and the former lives on on other platforms.

-This is my personal opinion, but I enjoy reading about projects that make global contributions using the capabilities of distributed computing, as opposed to the never-ending sensational articles wining about cryptocurrency mining.
+This is my personal opinion, but I enjoy reading about projects that make global contributions using the capabilities of distributed computing, as opposed to the never-ending sensational articles whining about cryptocurrency mining.
 I guess we shouldn't forget that, with every new powerful technology, there will always be selfless applications developed for it.

 ### A multi-OS proposal